 Movable metal type was originally set by hand for small and large printing jobs alike, until the linotype machine was invented in the late 19th century.
 Hand setting is still an interesting and productive skill, the basics can be learned in a few hours.

 The printer’s double lay case is organised according to the frequency of each character’s usage.
 The most used letters are on the left and are centred in that part of the case and are NOT in alphabetical order.
 The right hand side is for the uppercase letters (capitals), these are in alphabetical order.

 Spaces (figure two)

-If the type is set to an exact “Measure” for example 18 ems (the 12 point “em” or pica “em” is a standard printer’s measure) The line of type when dressed out with the correct spaces will fit firmly and easily in the setting stick.
+If the type is set to an exact “em measure” for example 18 ems (the 12 point “em” or pica “em” is a standard printer’s measure).
+The line of type when dressed out with the correct spaces will fit firmly and easily in the setting stick.

 This is calculated by the type designer (engraver/founder) to make body copy easier to read, with effectively increased line spacing.
 Often leading is added between lines of type.
 Leads start at two points thick and are cut to the setting length.